coreboot/coreboot/Documentation/tutorial/part1.md

     $ cd coreboot

 ### Step 3 - Build the coreboot toolchain
 Please note that this can take a significant amount of time.
+Use `CPUS=` to specify number of `make` jobs to run in parallel.

+This will list toolchain options and supported architectures:

+    $ make help_toolchain

+Here are some examples:

-    $ make crossgcc-i386 CPUS=$(nproc)
+    $ make crossgcc-i386 CPUS=$(nproc)       # build i386 toolchain
+    $ make crossgcc-aarch64 CPUS=$(nproc)    # build Aarch64 toolchain
+    $ make crossgcc-riscv CPUS=$(nproc)      # build RISC-V toolchain

+Note that the i386 toolchain is currently used for all x86 platforms, including x86_64.

 Also note that you can possibly use your system toolchain, but the results are not reproducible, and may have issues, so this is not recommended.
 See step 5